fawind/tcp-scanner/README.md

 tcp_scanner
 ===========

-Simple tcp port scanner using python and raw sockets
+Portscanner for SYN- and CONNECT-Scans using raw sockets and pcap.
+Supports rudimentary OS-detection.